landscape-architecture-tudelft/Q22025/instructions.md

-# Landscape Technology - The Survey
+# Landscape Technology

-Document landscape elements that reveal the control systems and material culture in the polder landscape.
+## The Survey

 **Assignment per student-team:**

-Find and scan at least 3 distinct landscape elements from different categories
+Document at least 3 landscape elements that reveal the control systems and material culture in the polder landscape.

 Categories:  management structures, crossing infrastructures, boundary systems, or other control mechanisms related to the water system.

-Use the photogrammetry app Luma 3D Capture so we can collect all you scans in one place.
+Use the photogrammetry app **Luma 3D Capture** so we can collect all you scans in one place.
 Try also another app for comparison like Pix4DCatch, RealityScan, Polycam, or similar.

 **Suggested elements to scan:**

 Water: sluices, culverts, ditch profiles, water level markers, pump stations, etc

 Mobility: bridges, paths, stiles, cattle grids, signage posts, etc

-Boundaries: fences (wire, wood, concrete), hedgerows, gates, posts, etc Other control: drainage tiles, irrigation systems, measurement devices, etc
+Boundaries: fences (wire, wood, concrete), hedgerows, gates, posts, etc

+Other control: drainage tiles, irrigation systems, measurement devices, etc

 **Deliverables:**

-- 3 scans using the LUMA app
+- At least 3 scans using the LUMA app
-- One title per scan
+- Optional: 3D files from other apps

 ---

-# Apps
+## Apps

 ### Luma AI: 3D Capture